CNBC Awards

 Businesses that meet PWM criteria can apply for the Progressive Wage (PW) Mark, showcasing their commitment to fair wages and skill development.
 This accreditation enhances the company’s reputation and helps attract top talent, positioning the business as a desirable employer.

-What are the Challenges of Progressive Wage Model?
+What are the Challenges of the Progressive Wage Model?

 The Progressive Wage Model (PWM) has proven to be a game-changer for uplifting lower-wage workers, but its implementation comes with notable challenges that businesses in Singapore must address.
 By understanding these issues, companies can play a vital role in creating a fairer and more inclusive workforce.